gu-fan/riv.vim/doc/riv.rst

 Miscs
 ~~~~~

+Some useful plugins.
+This is an incompleting list.

+    + Sninpate: snippet
+    + neocomplcache: auto complete and snippet
+    + calendar: set datestamp with it
+    + fugitive: git control
+    + solarized: a nice colorscheme
+    + galaxy.vim:  my colorshceme sets
+    + ...

 * Insert extra things.

   + Use ``:RivCreateDate`` ``<C-E>id`` to insert a datestamp of today anywhere.
   + Use ``:RivCreateTime`` ``<C-E>it`` to insert a timestamp of current time anywhere.